Execut3/django-bigbluebutton/README.md

 Features:

-- Create room on BBB and store meeting info in a model for later access
+- Createa  room on BBB and store the meeting info in a model for later access
-- Start a meeting
+- Start a meeting having meeting id
-- End a meeting
+- End a meeting having meeting id
 - Create join link for a meeting with moderator or normal access
 - Get meeting report (activity of users in meeting and time log of them)
 - Log each meeting for later access and reportings